asgeo1/octopress/source/portfolio/index.markdown

     <img class="responsive-image" width="640" src="/assets/images/fshopcomau-shopfront.jpg">
 </div>

-Not wanting an off-the-shelf system, I designed and built a custom-built eCommerce solution, building ontop of the existing <strong>Ruby on Rails</strong>
+Not wanting an off-the-shelf system, I designed and built a custom eCommerce solution, extending their existing <strong>Ruby on Rails</strong>
-backend and creating a responsive <strong>React</strong> frontend, and utilizing
+backend and creating a responsive <strong>React</strong> frontend.
+The system utilizing <strong>Stripe</strong> for payments, and <strong>Netlify</strong> for frontend hosting, including CDN and pre-rending functionality.
-<strong>Stripe</strong> for payments.

 The system can actually power a number of eCommerce stores that the client has, which makes it a lot easier for the client to manage their business.